All About Phlebotomists

 - Draw blood from capillaries by dermal puncture, such as heel or finger stick methods.

-- Dispose of blood or other biohazard fluids or tissue, in accordance with applicable laws, standards, or policies.
+- Dispose of contaminated sharps, in accordance with applicable laws, standards, and policies.

 Service Orientation: Actively looking for ways to help people.